 -Financial Losses: Recalls due to labeling errors can cost millions and damage brand reputation.

 -Regulatory Penalties: Non-compliance with labeling standards can result in legal actions and hefty fines.
+Beyond financial consequences, regulatory violations can erode public trust and create long-term reputational damage for manufacturers.

 Regulatory Compliance and Safety